Sea Kayaking on Saturna Island with Kayaking Skills

 Last year during my solo sea kayaking adventure around Saturna Island, I really started to appreciate how much stronger of a paddler I had become… not by sheer force, but by technique.
 Instead of using the small muscles of the arms I moved the paddle through the water using the large muscles that get activated in torso rotation and even include the leg muscles.
 This means that more muscle mass is used and less stress is placed on small muscles, reducing strain and risk of repetitive strain injuries.
 I was able to push through some currents at Boiling Reef, move into challenging winds and in some more waves than I would have felt comfortable with prior to working on my forward stroke.
 My wrists and arms are happy they have less of a load to handle.
 Regarding speed I know now: every little helps.
 And there is still more fine-tuning to do.
 The forward stroke is one that continuously can and should be developed.

 Winds and waves can change, no matter how carefully you plan your trip.
 Head winds, currents, whirlpools and following seas can be trouble you did not anticipate.
-Unless there is a way to avoid the bad conditions by waiting them out in a safer place, having a powerful forward stroke is your best defense to get you out of such trouble.
+Unless there is a way to avoid the bad conditions by waiting them out in a safer place, having a powerful sea kayaking forward stroke is your best defense to get you out of such trouble.
 It also may mean for example that you reach your destination before darkness, that you can help a paddling peer who needs a tow or that you can get to a capsized kayaker faster.

 Here are some tips that I find useful for developing a strong forward stroke: 1.
 Set up your “paddler’s box”.
 This is a strong position that allows force transference into the core, shoulders, and legs by encouraging torso rotation.
 Imagine an invisible large ball between you and your paddle shaft with your hands in a medium wide push up position, start with holding your hands out in front of you, wrists do not bend.
 2. Rotate your torso (to involve the whole body by engaging your core, hips and legs in each stroke) then 3.
 Plant the blade near toe distance, unwind your torso and let the paddle exit the water roughly where your hips are.
 Continue the rotation, plant the opposite blade near toe distance for the next stroke and so on.
 Avoid loading the blade with water that you then lift up as you complete a stroke (unnecessary strain).
 Another common mistake is to pull your arm to far.